 5 advantages of dedicated teams

-The team model brings organizations many different benefits:
+The team model brings organizations many benefits:

-- Established work processes – you can be sure that the team provided by your technology partner has completed many different projects before.
+Established work processes – you can be sure that the team provided by your technology partner has completed many different projects before.
 They know how to deal with different situations and are used to working together.
-That way, that type of outsourcing model removes the cost of the onboarding process; your team will be working at 100% efficiency from day one.
+That way, that type of outsourcing model removes the cost of the onboarding process; your team will be performing at 100% efficiency from day one.

 Who should use a dedicated team model?